DreamCAD: Scaling Multi-modal CAD Generation using Differentiable Parametric Surfaces: Methodology

 \subsection{Latent Encoding}

 \textbf{Sparse Voxel Representation.} An effective 3D encoder requires a compact yet structured representation.
 While point clouds are widely used~\cite{hunyuan3d,step1x3d}, they lack spatial regularity for continuous CAD generation.
 We instead adopt a sparse voxel representation enriched with local visual features~\cite{trellis}.
 We first voxelize each input mesh to $32^3$ resolution, generating active voxels $\{v_i\}_{i=1}^N$.
 To preserve fine geometric details, each active voxel is augmented with visual cues.
 We render 150 RGB and normal views of the mesh from different camera angles, extract DINOv2~\cite{dinov2} embeddings, and project each voxel center $v_i$ to obtain per-view RGB and normal features.
-Averaging across views gives: where $\texttt{proj}$ is the projection operator and $p(v_i)$ is the mean feature vector, $E^r_j$ and $E^n_j$ are DINO embedding maps from the $j$-th RGB and normal views.
-We further include per-view normals $n(v_i)\in\mathbb{R}^{150\times3}$, voxel centers $c(v_i)\in\mathbb{R}^3$, and signed distance values $s(v_i)\in\mathbb{R}$ to encode geometry and surface proximity.
-The final voxel feature is:
+Averaging across views gives: